cubetech/sysadmin.simple-ftp-backup/README.md

 **Steps for using:**

 1. Set up your FTP server
+2. Get the script: git clone https://github.com/cubetech/simple-ftp-backup.git
-2. Install the gems via Bundler, or install the gems listed in Gemfile manually.
+3. Install the gems via Bundler, or install the gems listed in Gemfile manually.
-3. Rename settings.rb.sample to settings.rb
+4. Rename settings.rb.sample to settings.rb
-4. In settings.rb, fill in specific command paths, FTP credentials, MySQL login info & databases, and any directories you want backed up.
+5. In settings.rb, fill in specific command paths, FTP credentials, MySQL login info & databases, and any directories you want backed up.
 Just comment out the constants for backups you don't want to run.
-5. Set the script to run with cron - I have mine run every night, like so:
+6. Set the script to run with cron - I have mine run every night, like so:

-`15 3 * * * /usr/bin/ruby /home/username/backups/simple-ftp-backup.rb`
+`15 3 * * * /usr/local/simple-ftp-backup/simple-ftp-backup.rb`

 **To do:**